Raezroth/Linux-ARM-Gaming-Chroot/Docs/introduction.md

 First off, I have tried to make this as beginner friendly as possible.
 It is recommended to have basic knowledge about using the linux terminal(E.g Filesystem Navigation, View/Move/Copy/Remove files, Piping, Task Management).
 You can continue without said knowledge and pick it up along the way if you pay attention =).

+This entire guide can be made into scripts for easy of usage.
+Premade scripts are in the works.
+No ETA!

 ----

 Why a chroot container?